 As a home heating fuel dealer, you face many different operational risks.
 It’s important to provide your drivers and employees with the right safety and loss prevention training so they can deliver fuel safely and avoid losses such as spills, which can be difficult to clean and contain.

 A spill can occur inside a home (generally in the basement), in an outbuilding or garage, or outside the home.
-The smell of fuel is also difficult to remove and often results in the need to renovate the entire basement or area where the spill began.
+The smell of fuel is also difficult to remove and can result in the need to renovate the entire basement or area where the spill began.
 If the fuel is not contained, it can spread into drainage systems and cause significant damage to bodies of water or drinking water supplies.

-Perform a proper physical and visual inspection
+Performing a proper physical and visual inspection

 Before delivering the fuel, conduct an inspection to ensure that the tank does not have internal corrosion.
 Before you install the tank, inspect the home to ensure the pipes and filters are not leaking, and that there is no damage to piping due to falling objects.
 Here is what your inspection should consist of:

-• A look at the outside tank, filter, valve, and piping before every delivery.
+- A look at the outside tank, filter, valve, and piping before every delivery.
 Note that internal corrosion typically occurs near the legs and supports.

-• A regular or annual look at the interior tanks and piping.
+- A regular or annual look at the interior tanks and piping.

-• Take note of overhanging ice, snow, ground movement and falling objects at the location of delivery.
+- Take note of overhanging ice, snow, ground movement, and falling objects at the location of delivery.

 Verify locations of home and fuel components

-• Updated automatic fill requests.
+- Updated automatic fill requests.

-• Specific addresses (confirm this with the homeowner) and reference to past account reports with photos, diagrams, and descriptions of tanks or fill pipes.
+- Specific addresses (confirm this with the homeowner) and reference to past account reports with photos, diagrams, and descriptions of tanks or fill pipes.

 Be confident that you have the correct home address and tank or fill pipe before starting the fill.
 If a whistle is not heard when fueling into a fill pipe, stop and investigate immediately.
 Make sure to properly decommission tanks, which includes capping the fill pipe or preferably removing the fill and vent pipes.